Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 wiggle files: The libraries and wiggle files, Please refer to the ``The format of libraries for import to ANNOgesic``.

-If user wants to detect the UTR-derived sRNAs, it will be necessary to input more information.

-TSS: If is for the detection of 5'UTR-derived sRNA and interCDS-derived sRNA.
+If you want to detect the UTR-derived sRNAs, it is necessary to input TSS information.
+It is for the detection of 5'UTR-derived sRNA and interCDS-derived sRNA.
-If you don't want to detect UTR-derived sRNAs, you can also import this information as a filter.
+If you don't want to detect UTR-derived sRNAs,
+TSS information still can be provided as a filter.

+Optional input file:

 processing site: It is for checking the sRNAs which end with processing sites.
 Moreover, Some 3'UTR-derived and interCDS-derived sRNA candidates start from processing sites not TSSs.
-If you don't want to detect UTR-derived sRNAs, you can also import this information to increase the accuracy, especially for some long non-coding RNAs.
+If you don't want to detect UTR-derived sRNAs, This information still can be provided to increase the accuracy, especially for some long non-coding RNAs.

-Optional input file:

-If user want to apply some filters to improve the prediction, some files are required.
+There are some filters can improve the prediction, and they need some input information.

 Secondary structure: `ViennaRNA <http://www.tbi.univie.ac.at/RNA/>`_, `Ps2pdf14 <http://pages.cs.wisc.edu/~ghost/doc/AFPL/6.50/Ps2pdf.htm>`_ and